aarongithub1/NTT-Project/README.md

-# NTT-Project
+# Network Tools and Technologies Project
 This is a project where I built a small network

+# Stage 1 (Network Setup)

-## In GNS3 - drag network equipment into the project and connect all the devices
+## In GNS3 - Drag network equipment into the project area and connect all the devices
 - FortiGate (Firewall)
 - LAN Switch
 - DMZ Switch